ArenKDesai/Aren-s-Notes/Big Data Systems/Map Reduce.md

 ## Pipelines: Sequence of Map reduce Jobs
 HDFS files get sent to Mapping jobs into reduce jobs into HDFS files, and the cycle continues.
 Intermediate transfers can screw over optimization algorithms, so [[Spark]] is needed to fix this.

-## Reducers
-Reducers combine the output of multiple mappers to a single file.
-MapReduce shuffles the data, brings together intermediate outputs from mappers with the same key.
-All data with the same key is passed to a single reduce call.

-Each reduce task produces one output file.
-A reduce task might take multiple keys.
-A single reduce call takes a single key and all corresponding values.
-All intermediate rows with the same key go to the same reducer.